amd/HPCTrainingExamples/MPI-examples/GhostExchange/GhostExchange_ArrayAssign/Ver6/README.md

 In this example we explicitly manage the memory movement onto the device by using `omp target enter data map`, `omp target update from`, and `omp target exit data map`, etc. instead of requiring OpenMP to use managed memory and have the OS manage page migrations automatically.
+We no longer need either the pragma `omp requires unified_shared_memory` on each translation unit or the `HSA_XNACK=1` setting.

 Typically, startup costs of an application are not as important as the kernel runtimes.
 In this case, by explicitly moving memory at the beginning of our run, we're able to remove the overhead of memory movement from kernels.
-However our startup is slightly slower since we need to move the data up-front.
+However our startup is slightly slower since we need to allocate a copy of all buffers on the device up-front.

 ## Environment: Frontier

 ```